Decoherence of Schr\"odinger cat states in light of wave/particle duality: Conditioned intensity-field correlations for ``position'' and ``momentum'' measurements

-Measuring the ``momentum'' of the harmonic oscillator ($\theta=\pi/2$) restores the interference in the conditioned Wigner distributions at all times [Fig.~\ref{fig:FIG2}(d--f)], even when the cavity contains half of its initial photons [Fig.~\ref{fig:FIG2}(f)].
-Phase diffusion over an ensemble of such states is responsible for a nearly uniform quantum phase distribution past the very short decoherence time.
-Moreover, the previous asymmetry with respect to the $y$-axis, is now developing with respect to the $x$-axis and distorts the interference, a trait also reflected in the conditioned marginals $P_{\rm REC}(y)$.
-Photon triggers interrupt the otherwise continuous phase diffusion by injecting a $\pi$-phase difference between the two components of the cat state, as it leaves the cavity to partly exist in the output field.
+Measuring the ``momentum'' of the harmonic oscillator ($\theta=\pi/2$) restores the interference in the conditioned Wigner distributions at all times [Fig.~\ref{fig:FIG2}(d--f)], present even when the damped cavity mode contains half of its initial photons [Fig.~\ref{fig:FIG2}(f)].
+Phase diffusion over an ensemble of such states is responsible for a nearly uniform quantum phase distribution past the very short decoherence time $(2\kappa A^2)^{-1}$.
+Moreover, the previous asymmetry with respect to the $y$-axis, is now developing with respect to the $x$-axis and distorts the interference, a trait also reflected in the conditioned marginals $P_{\rm REC}(y)$ obtained by integrating the Wigner function of the cavity state conditioned on an APD ``click''.
+Photon triggers interrupt the otherwise continuous phase diffusion by injecting a $\pi$-phase difference between the two components of the cat state, in a similar fashion to the $(-1)^n$ factor in Eq.~\eqref{eq:psiDP}, as the cat state leaves the cavity to partly exist in the output field.
 The interference fringes in Figs.~\ref{fig:FIG2}(d--f) resolve the phase change.
-Having explored key differences in correlations both in the time domain and the phase-space representation, we may ask the question how is the conditioned cavity state fed back to the photon trigger ``clicks'' that condition it.
+All photon emission times corresponding to the conditioned Wigner functions in Figs.~\ref{fig:FIG2}(d--f) are well below the time $\kappa t_m$.
+Upon approaching that time, we expect phase localization of the cumulative charge trajectory to a particular potential well.
+Since for the vast majority of sample realizations we have $\langle a^{\dagger}a(t \sim t_m)\rangle_{\rm REC}<1$ for every $A^2 \gg 1$, this timescale also marks the eventual degradation of fringe visibility in the conditioned cavity Wigner function while the two coherent-state peaks decay to the phase-space origin.
+Nevertheless, rare deviations from this trend do occur.